 - 2.2.2.5.
 The continuous control of Child Restraint Systems is undertaken starting after the production qualification. - 2.2.2.6.
 The test results described in paragraph 2.2.2.4. shall not exceed L, where L is the limit value prescribed for each approval test. - 2.3.
-For Q-Size "vehicle-specific" devices according to paragraph 2.1.2.4.1., the child restraint manufacturer may choose Conformity of Production procedures according to either paragraph 2.2., on a test seat bench, or paragraphs 2.3.1. and 2.3.2., in a vehicle body shell. - 2.3.1.
-For Q-Size "vehicle specific" devices, the following test frequencies shall apply once every 8 weeks:
+For "specific vehicle ISOFIX" devices according to paragraph 2.1.2.4.1., the child restraint manufacturer may choose Conformity of Production procedures according to either paragraph 2.2., on a test bench, or paragraphs 2.3.1. and 2.3.2., in a vehicle body shell. - 2.3.1.
+For "specific vehicle ISOFIX" devices, the following test frequencies shall apply once every 8 weeks:

-At each test all requirements according to paragraphs 6.6.4. and 6.7.1.7.1. must be fulfilled.
+At each test all requirements according to paragraphs 6.6.4. and 6.7.1.7.1. shall be fulfilled.
 If all tests during one year show satisfactory results, the manufacturer may, after agreement with the competent authority, reduce the frequencies as follows: once every 16 weeks.